5 - Introduction to the transition plan

 A: Hierarchical involvement:

 A1: A coordinator is appointed internally.
-He or she leads the approach, and is then responsible for the construction, implementation and monitoring of the transition plan
+They shall lead the approach and be responsible for the construction, implementation and monitoring of the transition plan.

 Transition plan: